Reservoir Memory Machines as Neural Computers: Method

 where all $\vec m_{0, l} = \vec 0$ and $a_0 = 0$.
 Note that, once the memory is full, additional writes are ignored.

 The system dynamic is illustrated in Figure~\ref{fig:state_space_assoc}.
-The orange region corresponds to the receptive field of the write head, i.e.\ where $\cls(\tilde h_t) = 1$.
+The orange region in the left part of the figure corresponds to the receptive field of the write head, i.e.\ where $\cls(\tilde h_t) = 1$.
 All states in that region are written to memory until the memory is full.
-The association mechanism then works as follows.
-We map the current state $\tilde h_t$ to a latent space via the mapping $\phi$ and all memory states to the same space via a mapping $\psi$.
-Whenever $\phi(\tilde h_t)$ enters a $\theta$-ball around some memory state $\psi(\vec m_{t, l})$, we set $\vec h_t = \vec m_{t, l}$.
+The association mechanism works as follows.
+We map the current state $\tilde h_t$ to a latent space (right part of the figure) via the mapping $\phi$ and all memory states to the same space via a mapping $\psi$.
+Whenever $\phi(\tilde h_t)$ enters a $\theta$-ball (orange regions) around some memory state $\psi(\vec m_{t, l})$, we set $\vec h_t = \vec m_{t, l}$.
 If multiple $\theta$-balls are entered, we take the closest memory state.